DPhil Student, InFoMM CDT

 Radcliffe Observatory Quarter

-My most recent research involved modelling chemical intercalation within electrodes in batteries at a microscopic scale, as a collaboration with industry.
+My past research has included modelling chemical intercalation within electrodes in batteries at a microscopic scale, and developing analytical solution methods for differential equations in order to study their behaviour.

 Prizes, Awards, and Scholarships: